Clifton McNeely: Early life

+McNeely was born in Greenwood, Texas, to Albert McNeely (1883–1948) and Fannie Lee Clifton (1883–1972).
+His father was an ordained deacon in the Greenwood Baptist Church.
+McNeely had two brothers: one, William Floyd, died at the age of two.

-Clifton McNeely was born in Greenwood, Texas, to Albert McNeely and Fannie Lee Clifton.
-He attended Greenwood High School for three years before transferring to Slidell High School in Slidell, Texas for his senior year.
+McNeely attended Greenwood High School for three years before transferring to Slidell High School in Slidell, Texas for his senior year.
 McNeely graduated in 1937.

 College and military career

 McNeely first attended Decatur Baptist Junior College, where he set high-scoring records on the school's basketball team.
 He transferred to Texas Wesleyan University in 1940, but his "shot-crazy" style created doubt as to how well he could fit on the team.
 During his first season at Texas Wesleyan in 1940–41, McNeely established himself as one of the most talented players on the team and was named team captain for the 1941–42 season.
 He helped guide Texas Wesleyan to an undefeated record during the 1941–42 regular season, with the team's only two defeats coming in the postseason against Sam Houston State in the Southwestern AAU Tournament and San Diego in the Kansas City National Intercollegiate Basketball Tournament.

-In December 1942, McNeely left the team after volunteering to serve with the United States Army Air Corps in World War II.
+In October 1942, McNeely enlisted to serve with the United States Army Air Corps in World War II.
 During his service, he played basketball with the Fort Worth Army Air Field team from 1943 to 1944, and then with the Randolph Field team in 1945.
 He was discharged on December 31, 1945.
 During 1946, McNeely played with the Globe Aircraft team.
 McNeely received professional basketball contract offers following his discharge, including a "dollar, two eighty a game" deal with the Leonards "B" team, but elected to return to Texas Wesleyan for the 1946–47 season.
 He was named team co-captain alongside Hardy Fortenberry.
 Before the season's start, Texas Wesleyan coach Johnny Edwards stated that McNeely had a good future in professional basketball and could play professionally after he graduated.

 By the start of 1947, McNeely, nicknamed "The Man of a Million Shots", was leading the nation in scoring by a margin of 116 points.
 He missed three games in January 1947 after suffering a fractured wrist.
 McNeely led his team to a school-best 30–4 record, won the conference championship and earned third-team All-American honors after leading the NAIA in scoring with 725 points.
 He was named to the All-NAIA first-team alongside teammate E. F. Parham.
 McNeely held the Texas Wesleyan single season scoring record for 62 years until Chris Berry had 740 points in the 2008–09 season.
 Regarded as a "deadly" free throw shooter, he also held the Texas Wesleyan record for most free throws made with 213 until that too was surpassed by Berry in the 2008–09 season with 216.

 McNeely studied Administrative Education at Texas Wesleyan, and completed his master's degree after returning to the university in 1953.